cbiffle/swddude/README.md

 `firmware.bin`, you run:

     $ swddude -flash firmware.bin -fix_lpc_checksum

+This will default to the um232h programmer (FTDI's FT232H development board) configuration.
+If you are using a Bus Blaster, you should add `-programmer bus_blaster` to the command line above.

 That last option, `-fix_lpc_checksum`, adds the vector table checksum expected by the NXP LPC series.
 Without it, your firmware won't run!
 If some other tool